tlorent/100-days-of-code/log.md

 ### Day 9-13: June 13-17 2017

 **Today's Progress**: Started the Basic Algorithm Scripting section of the fCC curriculum.
-Worked through three challenges.
+Worked through eight challenges.

 **Thoughts** Writing more pseudo definitely helped, sometimes this meant that the code worked instantly.
 Feel like I'm not making a lot of progress, would like to make a better schedule.